Jomy10/beaver/README.md

 ./build.sh build install
 ```

-I advice buildin from source or downloading from the github registry for convenience.
+I advice building from source or downloading from the github registry for convenience.

 ## Contributing